In case of Emergency please phone: Pets: 01422 354999 Equine/Farm: 01422 354106

 A veterinary surgeon experienced in equine anaesthesia always monitors anaesthesia.

-The Clinic has a gastroscope to aid our understanding and diagnosis of diseases affecting the equine oesophagus and stomach.
+The hospital has a gastroscope to aid our understanding and diagnosis of diseases affecting the equine oesophagus and stomach.
 The scope is 3mm in length allowing thorough exploration of the equine stomach, carried out under standing sedation.